kbobrowski/CarND-Traffic-Sign-Classifier-Project/writeup_report.md

 * validation set accuracy of 0.997052
 * test set accuracy of 0.985193

-First architecture chosen was LeNet, which achieved only 90% accuracy after 30 epochs.
+First LeNet architecture was chosen, which achieved only 90% accuracy after 30 epochs.
 Since training accuracy was close to 100%, this indicated overfitting.
 Adding 0.7 dropout layers improved validation accuracy to 93%.
 Accuracy has been further improved by adding one convolutional layer and significantly increasing depth of convolutional layers (which resemles architecture used in "Committee of CNNs" by IDSIA team), achieving validation accuracy close to 99% for both normalization methods (with / without grayscaling).
 Taking further inspiration from "Committee of CNNs" architecture, final model averages logits predicted by 6 networks: 3 networks with grayscaling in preprocessing step and 3 networks without grayscaling (each network has been trained from different starting point), which allowed to achieve validation accuracy of 99.7% and test accuracy of 98.5%, which is not too far from human performance (98.8%).
+Accuracy convergence is visualized below:

+![accuracy convergence][history]

 ### Test a Model on New Images